 Section 61HA(3) (now superseded by section 61HE(3)) states that a person has sexual intercourse without consent if he or she:

 - knows the other person does not consent,

 - is reckless as to whether the other person consents, or

 - has no reasonable grounds for believing that the other person consents.

 Any steps taken to ascertain whether the other person consents will be relevant to any such determination.
 Self-induced intoxication is not a relevant consideration.

-Section 61HA(4) says there is no consent where the complainant was:
+Section 61HA(4) (now superseded by section 61HE(4)) says there is no consent where the complainant was: